icyleaf/alpaca/README.markdown

 That's all there is to it.

-Step 3: Configuration of Database
+Step 3: Cownfiguration of Database

 Edit `application/config/database.php` with the correct information.